learn-co-curriculum/python-p3-dsa-stack-lab/README.md

 ## Learning Goals

-- Implement a `Stack` using a list as the underlying data structure
+- Implement a `Stack` using a list as the underlying data structure.

 ***